How to carry out a domain transfer to a new provider

 When purchasing or registering a domain you secure the best URL for your website before renting the required storage from a domain provider.
-These services generally offer a wide selection of packages for users to choose from, but there are many different reasons for transferring your domain.
-The following examples are common reasons for changing your provider:
+These services generally offer a wide selection of plans for users to choose from.
+There are many different reasons for transferring your domain and the following examples are some of the most common:

 - the current host does not offer certain features